dvis3yzawwgr9p4du4g7rcqsie1vi7

 Better Flight Reviews; Get Focused!

 The blog last week provided methods to instill an urge for excellence in your pilots, creating lifetime learners during initial flight training.
 This internal motivation is easier with a new pilot-in-training since there is time and opportunity to build a relationship and establish expectations.
 The toughest place to conduct quality flight training and get beyond the FAA minimum requirements is during a flight review.
 Any hope of conducting serious training is often trampled under the cultural expectations of FAA minimums and the “lunch date flight review.”
+Control expectations by pointing our the rate of deterioration in pilot skills revealed by scientific studies: WE RUST!

 But let’s be clear, the FAA gives the CFI total control to decide the flight review content and required duration; everything is on the table.
 The FAA required-minimum of an hour flight and an hour of ground study on part 91 is just as suspect as the 3SM day viz; a bare minimum.
 (And the multi-engine ATP who flies a flight review in a Champ is legal for 24 months in everything else!)
 Ultimately, we need to appeal to every pilot’s better angels here and inspire a personal desire for greater proficiency and safety we cannot legislate this.
 Clearly, bending planes and bleeding out really sucks.
 An hour flight may scrape off some of the serious rust and discover and correct some bad habits, but we can’t assure consistency and actual skill in an hour.
 And we never get beyond basics to what I call “the killers” (important safety items) in an hour.
 So let’s default to three hours and work plus or minus from that more realistic baseline.

-AC 61.98D: the FAA reminds flight instructors that a flight review may require more than 1 hour of ground training and 1 hour of flight training.
+AC 61.98E the FAA reminds flight instructors that a flight review may require more than 1 hour of ground training and 1 hour of flight training.
 Since satisfactory completion of a flight review is based on pilot proficiency, it is up to the instructional service provider to determine what type of instruction is required and how much additional training time, if any, is required to ensure that the pilot has the necessary knowledge and skills to conduct safe flight operations… it is the flight instructor that ultimately determines the total training time required for a flight review.

 Flight Reviews mostly fail in their job of providing ongoing safety because CFIs refer back to the ACS -“known territory” but really a TRAINING and TESTING document.
 The ACS was not designed for pilot proficiency!
 In the flight review, we need to address what is harming already certificated pilots as they fly every day: The Killers!